Parkinality is a predominantly positive website about living with early onset Parkinson’s, I was diagnosed at 44.

 - No (well mostly no, after all it is a (currently) incurable degenerative neurological condition).

-Not so small print :
+Small print :

-This is a personal blog about living with early onset Parkinson’s from my perspective.
+This is a personal website about living with early onset Parkinson’s from my perspective.
 Everyone experiences symptoms/progression differently.
 There is no right or wrong way to deal with this.
 I am (obviously) not medically trained, so please don’t change any medications, or try anything new, without first speaking to a medical professional.